Smingvin/srdjanmisic/content/_index.md

 > ![](/images/rogers.png)
 >
-> **I love the way you phrased these things in ways I haven’t heard before but I knew exactly what you meant.
+> I love the way you phrased these things in ways I haven’t heard before but I knew exactly what you meant.
 This is gold . . .
-I’m impressed with the copy**
+I’m impressed with the copy.
 >
 >  – Kevin Rogers,
 > Author of 60-second Sales Hook and founder of Copy Chief